 ‘Again, you are quite right to wonder whether my ‘empathy’ does not go too far.
 When I write about someone to whom it seems to me historical justice has not been done, whose ideas are more original, have more in them, are more important and sometimes even valid, than is allowed for by conventional accounts, I do probably get carried away and begin to speak with their voices, or at least their voices as I hear them; this must make it seem to some people that I am too empathetic, for Hamann or de Maistre and their progeny are real and dangerous enemies of the Enlightenment and against what I myself believe in; and since I write with equal enthusiasm about unquestionable ‘progressives’ like J. S. Mill or Herzen or Belinsky, or a sceptical but sufficiently anti-reactionary liberal like Turgenev, the reader doesn’t know what to think; I seem to be ‘representing’ all these opposed clients.’ (to Michael Moran, 29 September 1981)

 'In the end I come down on the side of the Enlightenment, but the other side should be listened to: they have identified grave flaws, they have a vision too.' (to Mark Lilla, 13 December 1993)

-'I have listened to more soloists, chamber music, opera, symphonies, choral works than almost, I think, anyone living.' (to Michael Ignatieff, 10 January 1997)
+'I have listened to more soloists, chamber music, opera, symphonies, choral works than almost, I think, anyone living.
+This may sound an extravagant claim.
+My only point is that it is an intrinsic part of my life, not just one of its great pleasures.' (to Michael Ignatieff, 30 December 1996)